F-Tahir/ObjectTracker-Hons/README.md

 ## Dissertation ideas
-1. Technical evaluation of the test devices (S6 and Google Nexus 5X)<br />
+1. Technical evaluation of the test devices (S6 and Google Nexus 5X)
-..1.
-Camera/CPU specs, fps, resolution, colour space<br />
+  a) Camera/CPU specs, fps, resolution, colour space
-2. Recording/tracking prototype description (for manual and automatic tracking?)<br />
+2. Recording/tracking prototype description (for manual and automatic tracking?)
-..1.
-Matching methods for matchTemplate (e.g SQDIFF, CCOEFF, etc)<br />
+  a) Matching methods for matchTemplate (e.g SQDIFF, CCOEFF, etc)
-..2.
-Talk about SURF vs SIFT dsscriptors if I use Features2D for online tracking<br />
+  b) Talk about SURF vs SIFT dsscriptors if I use Features2D for online tracking
-3. Descriptions and evaluations of the different automatic tracking methods<br />
+3. Descriptions and evaluations of the different automatic tracking methods
-..1.
-Evaluate based on efficiency, reliability and simplicity<br />
+  a) Evaluate based on efficiency, reliability and simplicity
-..2.
-If using Features2D framework, can compare SURF vs SIFT descriptors (SURF claimed to be faster, is this claim true?)<br />
+  b) If using Features2D framework, can compare SURF vs SIFT descriptors (SURF claimed to be faster, is this claim true?)
-..3.
-Suggestions for optimisation (e.g. downscaling image, searching only part of image, etc)<br />
+  c) Suggestions for optimisation (e.g. downscaling image, searching only part of image, etc)
-..4.
-Talk about each tracking method in detail, how it works, its advantages and disadvantages<br />
+  d) Talk about each tracking method in detail, how it works, its advantages and disadvantages
-4. Evaluation of the overall program<br />
+4. Evaluation of the overall program
-..1.
-Usability, are android devices suitable?<br />
+  a) Usability, are android devices suitable?
-..2.
-Advantages and disadvantages to current system<br />
+  b) Advantages and disadvantages to current system
-..3.
-Is it a practical application?<br />
+  c) Is it a practical application?